JayaswalPrateek/MyCSnotesForME/Algorithms.md

 				- the 1st element is the number of non zero elements in the 1st row
 				- the 2nd element is the number of non zero elements in 1st + 2nd row
 				- the 3rd element is the number of non zero elements in 1st + 2nd + 3rd row and so on
+			3. an array such that index i of this array stores the column number of element at index i of the 1st array
+- addition of 2 sparse matrices